Local Hack Day is the easiest way to bring new technologies to your community. Sign up today to host this 12-hour digital demo day for your community.

 What kind of support does MLH provide Local Hack Day organizers?

 Major League Hacking will support and work with you every step of the way to make sure your event is a success!
 Organizers will have their digital Local Hack Day event featured on the Local Hack Day website for hackers to view, access to one-on-one mentorship and guidance, and goodies for hackers.
 Some forms of support MLH provides include:

 Do I need sponsors/food/swag for my Local Hack Day?

 While most overnight hackathons have sponsors, food, and custom swag, Local Hack Days don’t need those things to be successful.
 Many Local Hack Day organizers have never planned an event before, so by design Local Hack Day is meant to be easy to put on.
-If you sign up before the shipping deadline in your region, you’ll receive a box of swag and goodies to give to attendees from MLH and our global Local Hack Day sponsors.
-We also recommend that hackers bring their own lunch and snacks or order their own food to the venue during the event.
+If you sign up, you’ll receive a box of swag and goodies to give to attendees from MLH and our global Local Hack Day sponsors at a safer time.

-If you want to go above and beyond, you are welcome to secure sponsors for your Local Hack Day and/or order food & custom swag.
-Any local sponsorship you raise is yours to keep and spend on making your Local Hack Day awesome.
+If you want to go above and beyond, you are welcome to secure sponsors for your Local Hack Day and/or custom swag.
+Any local sponsorship you raise is yours to keep and spend on making your digital Local Hack Day awesome.